October 17, 2025 (1mo ago) — last updated November 3, 2025 (16d ago)

 3. Respect: The Gateway to Connection

-Respect is more than just polite manners; it's the fundamental acknowledgment of another person's inherent worth and dignity.
-It means valuing diverse perspectives, creating an inclusive environment where everyone feels heard, and treating others as you wish to be treated.
-A person who lives by the value of respect builds bridges of understanding and fosters genuine connection in every interaction.
+Respect is the acknowledgment of another person’s inherent worth.
+It’s valuing diverse perspectives, creating inclusive spaces, and treating others as you wish to be treated.

 Respect